Anti-globalization movement: International social forums

 The WSF became a periodic meeting: in 2002 and 2003 it was held again in Porto Alegre and became a rallying point for worldwide protest against the American invasion of Iraq.
 In 2004 it was moved to Mumbai, India), to make it more accessible to the populations of Asia and Africa.
 This Forum had 75,000 delegates.
-In 2006 it was held in three cities: Caracas, Venezuela, Bamako, Mali, and Karachi, Pakistan.
-In 2007, the Forum was hosted in Nairobi, Kenya, in 2009 it was in Belém, Brazil, and in 2011 it was in Dakar, Senegal.
+In 2006 it was held in three cities: Caracas, Venezuela; Bamako, Mali, and Karachi, Pakistan.
+In 2007, the Forum was hosted in Nairobi, Kenya, in 2009, it was in Belém, Brazil, and in 2011, it was in Dakar, Senegal.
 In 2012, the WSF returned to Porto Alegre.

 The idea of creating a meeting place for organizations and individuals opposed to Neoliberalism was soon replicated elsewhere.
 The first European Social Forum (ESF) was held in November 2002 in Florence.
 The slogan was "Against the war, against racism and against neo-liberalism".
 It saw the participation of 60,000 delegates and ended with a huge demonstration against the war (1,000,000 people according to the organizers).
 The following ESFs took place in Paris (2003), London (2004), Athens (2006), Malmö (2008), and the latest ESF in Istanbul (2010).

 In many countries Social Forums of national and local scope were also held.

-Recently there has been some discussion behind the movement about the role of the social forums.
+Recently there has been some discussion behind the movement about the role of social forums.
 Some see them as a "popular university", an occasion to make many people aware of the problems of globalization.
 Others would prefer that delegates concentrate their efforts on the coordination and organization of the movement and on the planning of new campaigns.
-However it has often been argued that in the dominated countries (most of the world) the WSF is little more than an 'NGO fair' driven by Northern NGOs and donors most of which are hostile to popular movements of the poor.
+However, it has often been argued that in the dominated countries (most of the world) the WSF is little more than an 'NGO fair' driven by Northern NGOs and donors most of which are hostile to popular movements of the poor.

-North Korea

-After the Second World War, North Korea followed a policy of anti-globalization.
-However, in recent decades have shown a distinctive rise in globalization movements in North Korea, introducing a number of reforms in areas such as technology and trade.
-The reform that had the most significance to North Korea was trade; a change in trading partnerships resulted in the country not only traded with themselves but also with South Korea and China.
-North Korea introduced these reforms because it was lacking in areas of technology and trade and realized that it could not maintain itself as a society without help from other nations, but even with these new reforms North Korea still remains the most isolated society in the world.